Rosalita/k8s-service/README.md

 Use `make all`

 # Running the service in the cluster
-`make dev-up-local` to start the cluster
+`make dev-up` to start the cluster
 `make dev-load` to load the service image into KIND `make dev-apply` to build kustomize and apply changes to the cluster `make dev-logs` to see the logs of the service running in the cluster